 M O’Connor O’Connor and Taylor W G Taylor

 Michael O’Connor (1801-67) was born in Dublin and was a heraldic artist before learning glassmaking in London with T Willement.
-He was back in Dublin by 1833, but in 1842 he went to Bristol, where his glass is well repesented in the surrounding area.
-Subsequently he moved to London and had an address at 4 Berners Street, where he became one of the leading early to mid- Victorian producers of glass; in the mid-1840s he was closely associated with Edward Bouverie Pusey (1800-82) in the design of the glass at St Saviour, Leeds, which Pusey had paid for, and by 1851 his reputation was high enough for his work to be included in the Great Exhibition.
+He was back in Dublin by 1833, but in 1842 he went to Bristol, where his glass is well represented in the surrounding area.
+Subsequently he moved to London where his address was 4 Berners Street and he was to become one of the leading early to mid- Victorian producers of glass; in the mid-1840s he was closely associated with Edward Bouverie Pusey (1800-82) in the design of the glass at St Saviour, Leeds, which Pusey had paid for, and by 1851 his reputation was high enough for his work to be included in the Great Exhibition.
 He worked for A W Pugin and W Butterfield, who may have produced some designs for him, and Jim Cheshire (p46) has found evidence that he worked with W Warrington.
 He was assisted by his son, Arthur (1826-73), who was responsible jointly with his father for a window of 1851 at Ashwell, Rutland and is given as his partner the following year (KD/L) and subsequently.
-The father’s eyesight was deteriorating during this time and increasingly Arthur took over with his brother, William Henry (1838/39-77(?)), As early as 1862 he produced a window at Chesterton, Warwickshire which is given to him alone, but on other occasions the father’s name was retained, as a window at Taverham, Norfolk dating from as late as 1873 shows.
+The father’s eyesight was deteriorating during this time and increasingly Arthur took over with his brother William Henry (1838/39-77(?)).
+As early as 1858 Arthur produced four windows at Silkstone, South Yorkshire which are given to him alone, but on other occasions the father’s name was retained, as a window at Taverham, Norfolk dating from as late as 1873 shows.
 The style of the firm’s work changes as Arthur took the lead; during this period it also undertook paintings, including that of 1868 for the reredos at Mortimer, Berkshire.
 Arthur apparently withdrew on grounds of ill health and in 1873 William George Taylor (b1822) joined William Henry as a partner and took over after his death.
-It is likely that Taylor was primarily active on the business rather than the artistic side, even though in 1881 he described himself as an artist in stained glass, for in 1851 and 1861 he had described himself as an outfitter (with eight employees in the later year) and in 1871 as a juvenile hosier..
-There is no certain record of Taylor after 1881, though there is a window by O’Connor and Taylor dating from as late as 1899 at All Saints, Telford, Shropshire.
-This is only one of the inconsistencies in the name of the firrn during its existence.
-It is also found as O’Connor and Sons (1867), O’Connor and Taylor (KD/L 1875), W G Taylor (KD/L 1878) and finally Taylor and Clifton (from 1902), The firm lasted until 1915.
+There is a window at Thorncombe, Dorset given to O”Connor and Taylor which may be as early as 1867, but the starting date of 1873 is well attested so this attribution must be a later error.
+It is likely that Taylor was primarily active on the business rather than the artistic side for in 1851 and 1861 he had described himself as an outfitter (with eight employees in the later year) and in 1871 as a juvenile hosier.
+However, in 1881 he described himself as an artist in stained glass.
+There is no certain record of Taylor after 1881, though a window by O’Connor and Taylor at All Saints, Telford, Shropshire dates from as late as 1899.
+This is only one of the inconsistencies in the name of the firm during its existence.
+It lasted until 1915 and during this time it is also found as O’Connor and Sons (1867), O’Connor and Taylor (KD/L 1875), W G Taylor (KD/L 1878) and finally Taylor and Clifton (from 1902).

 Glass: Boxgrove; Brede; Brighton and Hove, – St Anne, Burlington Street (formerly); – St Peter, Preston; Eastbourne, – St Mary, Church Street; Ewhurst Green; Horsham, – St Mary; Laughton; Lewes, – St Anne; Lower Beeding; Mountfield; New Shoreham; Patcham; Selmeston; Stopham; Wilmington (attr); Worthing, – St Botolph, Heene